DavidMacT/ARTop/README.md

 Note: depending on how your system is setup, you may need to install gfortran (https://gcc.gnu.org/fortran/) and binutils (https://www.gnu.org/software/binutils/).

-First, download LAPACK and BLAS from the above cites.
+First, download LAPACK and BLAS.

 In the BLAS folder type: